ivan17039/briskula-card-game/README.md

 ## 👨‍💻 Development

-This project was built with modern web technologies to provide a smooth, real-time gaming experience that honors the traditional Briskula card game while making it accessible to players worldwide.
+This project was built with modern web technologies to provide a smooth, real-time gaming experience that honors the traditional Croatian Briskula card game while making it accessible to players worldwide.

 ---